Strong truck, SUV demand helped Ford, GM raise prices in June

-(This August 1 story corrests Kia Motors U.S. sales to up 6.9 percent, not 3.6 percent in last paragraph))
+(This version of the July 1 story corrects Kia Motors U.S. sales to up 6.9 percent, not 3.6 percent in last paragraph)

 By Bernie Woodall